 What is Shavuot?

-Shavuot, the Festival of Harvest, not only is a celebration of the first fruits and vegetables harvested in the agrarian cycle, it later also became a celebration of the gift of the Torah at Mount Sinai.
-Shavuot is a time we are encouraged to give and reflect on the gift of Torah and the gifts that the earth provides.
+Shavuot, the Festival of Harvest, not only is a celebration of the first harvest of fruits and vegetables, but also a celebration of the gift of the Torah at Mount Sinai.
+Shavuot is a time we are encouraged reflect on the gift of Torah and the gifts that the earth provides.

 Shavuot is also an exciting opportunity to think about the impact our dietary choices have on our environment.
 Jewish tradition encourages dairy meals during Shavuot celebrations and an abstinence from meat consumption.
-As we think about the impact that meat consumption has on the global climate crisis, we are encouraged to take up the task of tikkun (another tradition of Shavuot as we embrace the teachings of the Torah).
+As we think about the impact that meat consumption has on the global climate crisis, we are encouraged to take up the task of tikkun, or repair.
 This makes Shavuot an excellent opportunity to educate about the benefits of limiting meat consumption and consuming sustainable and ethical fruits and dairy.

 We’re Up All Night to Learn Torah – Tikkun Leil Shavuot, studying and learning Torah until the wee hours of the morning, is a Shavuot tradition, stemming from our ancestors’ mistake of sleeping in the morning we were to receive the Torah.
 This year, make sustainability a part of the conversation during your learning session.